Attention Deficit Hyperactivity Disorder in Teens (cont.)

 Teenagers with ADHD will commonly have problems with relationships (parents and peers), academic and nonacademic (for example, sports) success, and self-esteem.
 It is important to include the teen when discussing management of his or her ADHD.
 Accepting the diagnosis of ADHD can be a major hurdle.
 A teen's sense of self-identity requires fitting in seamlessly with peers; this goal of blending in may be disrupted and the adolescent may feel that he or she has been "labeled" and thus ostracized.
 Helping the teen to appreciate his or her strengths and that there are options which will help to "level the playing field" will actually enable him or her to better fit in with their non-ADHD affected peers.
 The analogy of wearing glasses may help to make the point.
 The glasses merely enable the wearer to see as well as those whose vision is not impacted.
 Management of ADHD is merely designed to return the teen back to the baseline his or her contemporaries currently experience.

 What are nonmedical treatment strategies for teen ADHD?

-Nonmedical management strategies for the adolescent with ADHD include:
+Nonmedical management strategies for the adolescent with ADHD include the following:

 - Provide fair, clear, and consistent expectations, direction, and limits.